 If you have questions or comments, or to see how we can assist with your projects:

-Tim J. Sobering is an Electrical Engineer and serves as Director of the Kansas State University Electronics Design Laboratory.
+Tim Sobering is an Electrical Engineer and serves as Director of the Kansas State University Electronics Design Laboratory.
 His B.Sc.
 (1982) and M.Sc.
 (1984) degrees are in Electrical Engineering, both from Kansas State University, where he specialized in instrumentation and measurement with graduate work involving low-power analog-to-digital conversion architectures and dynamic testing methods.
 He spent 12 years at Sandia National Laboratories, the majority of which was spent developing electro-optic remote sensing instruments for the detection of nuclear, biological, chemical, and laser weapons proliferation.
-In 1996 Tim started the Electronics Design Laboratory.
+In 1996 Tim came to Manhattan and started the Electronics Design Laboratory.
 As EDL's Director, Timís vision was realized as the laboratory came online and assumed the responsibility for supporting the instrumentation needs of research programs across all of K-State.
-Tim is the manager as well as the lead engineer with responsibilities that include managing the budget, personnel, day-to-day laboratory operations, and marketing the laboratoryís capabilities.
-To date and under Timís direction, the EDL has completed over 240 design projects and provided valuable industry applicable experience to over 35 student interns.
+Tim is the manager as well as the lead engineer with responsibilities that include managing the budget, personnel, day-to-day laboratory operations, and marketing the laboratory's capabilities.
+To date and under Timís direction, the EDL has completed over 500 design projects and provided valuable industry applicable experience to over 58 student interns.
+Tim is also Co-Advisor to the Universityís Electronics Club.

 Russell D. Taylor (BSEE, MSEE, PE)